 I grew up in a mathematical household.
-Not only did both my parents teach high school and middle school math, but my mother was the school’s “math coach,” the faculty advisor for the national, state and local math competitions that students entered.
-One competition in particular always posed some very strange problems, and we would talk about them at home for days after the event, trying to solve the ones we hadn’t figured out.
-One year my grandfather, a lifelong engineer, showed up for a Thanksgiving visit, and we even shared the problems with him.
-There was one in particular that he solved in a matter of minutes after it had stumped all of us, a feat that has become a family legend.
+Not only did both of my parents teach high school and middle school math, but my mother was the school’s “math coach”—the faculty advisor for the national, state, and local math competitions that students entered.
+One competition in particular always posed some strange problems, and we would talk about them at home for days after the event, trying to solve the ones we hadn’t figured out.
+One year my grandfather, a lifelong engineer, showed up for a Thanksgiving visit, and we shared the problems with him.
+There was one in particular that he solved in a matter of minutes, after it had stumped all of us—a feat that has become a family legend.

-When I started developing my ideas for mathematical fiction, I knew fairly quickly that I didn’t want to take the route of a “Minute Mystery” type of story, such as the Encyclopedia Brown series.
-I didn’t want to use a format where the story presents a math problem and then the reader flips the page or goes to the back of the book to find an impersonal narrator explaining how to get the answer.
-There are a few “math mystery” books like that available, even some good ones, but I wanted to do more.
+When I started developing my ideas for mathematical fiction, I knew fairly quickly that I didn’t want to take the route of a “minute mystery” type of story, such as the Encyclopedia Brown series.
+I didn’t want to use a format in which the story presents a math problem and then the reader flips the page or goes to the back of the book to find an impersonal narrator explaining how to get the answer.
+There are a few books like that available—even some good ones—but I wanted to do more.
 My goal wasn’t just to present mathematical facts and techniques.
-I wanted to show as much of the problem-solving experience as I could, all the twists and turns and dead ends and unexpected realizations that come with it.
-I wanted to do as much as I could to make my readers feel like they’re there solving the problems along with the characters.
+I wanted to show as much of the problem-solving experience as I could—all of the twists and turns and dead ends and unexpected realizations that come with it.
+I wanted to do as much as I could to make my readers feel as though they’re solving the problems along with the characters.

-- · Math is collaborative – Lennie rarely goes off and solves a problem by herself, and even when she does, it’s only after she’s talked through the problem with someone else.
-I wrote the stories that way because it makes a better narrative, but it also shows the reader what math looks like when people work together.
-In school, math is usually thought of as a solitary activity, but in the real world, mathematicians, scientists and engineers work together all the time.
+- Math is collaborative.
+Lennie rarely goes off and solves a problem by herself, and even when she does, it’s only after she’s talked through the problem with someone else.
+I wrote the stories that way because it makes a better narrative, but it also shows readers what math looks like when people work together.
+In school, math is usually thought of as a solitary activity, but in the real world, mathematicians, scientists, and engineers work together all the time.

-The one thing I haven’t really covered yet in my books is the more abstract side of mathematics.
-I’m an engineer by training, so my own interests and experience favor applied math.
-I also think that after working through a round of exercise problems, most students will prefer something more grounded in the physical world.
-But there are some who will want to explore the world of patterns for its own sake, to see what new discoveries they can find there.
+The one thing I haven’t covered yet in my books is the more abstract side of mathematics.
+I’m an engineer by training, so my own interests and experiences favor applied math.
+I also think that after working through rounds of exercise problems, most students prefer something more grounded in the physical world.
+But there are some who want to explore the world of patterns for its own sake, to see what new discoveries they can find there.
 I imagine I’ll venture into that realm in a future book someday.